jianhong/motifStackWorkshop/README.md

 ## Workshop Participation

-This workshop is for users who are interested in the graphic representation of multiple motifs.
+This workshop is for users who are interested in the basic understanding of motif, motif generation approaches, motif comparison and alignment methods, and the graphic representation of multiple motifs.
 Participants are expected to have motifStack package installed in their own computer or pull the motifStack docker from https://hub.docker.com/r/jianhong/motifstack

 ## _R_ / _Bioconductor_ packages used